New & Used BMW 7-Series: In Depth

 2014 BMW 7-Series Sterling inspired by ROBBE&BERKINGEnlarge Photo

 GET A FREE PRICE QUOTE

 The BMW 7-Series is a full-size luxury sedan that’s considered to be the benchmark for standards in the large sports sedan market.
 The 7-Series comes with a variety of drivetrain options, including the frugal inline-six engines to the more power V-12s, but the V-8s are the most common for 7-Series in the U.S. Since some 7-Series cost more than $150,000, it can be optioned to be the most expensive BMW.
-It competes with other large luxury sedans, like the Mercedes-Benz S-Class, Audi A8, Jaguar XJ, and the Lincoln LS.
+It competes with other large luxury sedans, like the Lincoln LS, Jaguar XJ, Mercedes-Benz S-Class, and the Audi A8.

 With the second-generation 7-Series, which was sold from 1987 to 1994, BMW added a new engine variant.
 The 730i sported a 3.0-liter in-line six; the 735i carried on with its 3.5-liter in-line six; and the new 750i arrived with a 300-horsepower V-12 under its hood.
 The new sedan's styling was more sleek and yet still dynamic, with the quintessential BMW twin-kidney grille tilted forward at the front and inside, a functional--almost austere--cockpit that still featured a manual gearbox on some versions.
 An "L" version added length to the wheelbase, and late in life the 7-Series gained a new 3.0-liter in-line six and a 4.0-liter V-8.